hpsa/hpe-application-automation-tools-plugin/doc/LR_Integration.md

 **Note:** These reports might require you to perform a Security header override.
 For details, see [Content Security Policy Header](README.md#content-security-policy-header).

-For additional information about the plugin, refer to the [plugin's documentation .](README.md).
+For additional information about the plugin, refer to the [plugin's documentation](README.md).
-For general questions, visit our [[Google group]](https://groups.google.com/forum/#!forum/micro-focus-application-automation-tools-plugin).
+For general questions, visit our [Google group](https://groups.google.com/forum/#!forum/micro-focus-application-automation-tools-plugin).